LilithHafner/FBDCompare.jl/README.md

 If that doesn't make sense or doesn't work for you, follow these more detailed instructions:

-- Install Julia 1.7.3.
+- [Install Julia](https://julialang.org/downloads/).
+We used 1.7.3.
 Newer versions of Julia should work but may have different performance charactaristics.

-- [Optional] Install Python 3.9.5, numpy, scipy, and argparse to compare with models implemented in python.
-Newer versions of python should also work.
+- [Optional] [Install Python](https://www.python.org/downloads/), numpy, scipy, and argparse to compare with models implemented in python.
+We used python 3.9.5, but newer versions of python should also work.
 To install the packages, run `pip3 install numpy scipy argparse`.

+- [Optional] Install Latex to render labels and legends for the plots.

 - Launch julia.
 You should now see something like this: